Help! I’ve never been camping! (and/or, I’ve never been on the SLAA camping trip.)

 Can I camp for just one or two nights?

 Fees are the same whether camping for one night or all three–no partial registrations will be accepted.
-If you can only attend part of the trip and don’t want to pay the full fee, you can arrange with another part-timer to split the fee (but one of you will need to pay for the entire registration).
+If you can only attend part of the trip and don’t want to pay the full fee, you can arrange with another part-timer to split the fee and camp at different times during the weekend. (but one of you will need to pay for the entire registration)

 Can I come just for the day?

 You are welcome to come just for the day; there is a mandatory $20 day use fee for the Lodge.